arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 The `HAVING` clause can be used to filter your result set on the value of an aggregate function.
 It works similarly to a `WHERE` clause, but the two are not interchangeable.

 --{{0}}--
-This is a common error people who are new to SQL often encounter -- mixing up `WHERE` and `HAVING`.
+This is a common error people who are new to SQL often encounter -- mixing up `WHERE` and `HAVING`. `WHERE` is for filtering rows, `HAVING` is for filtering groups.

-The `HAVING` clause can be placed directly after your `GROUP BY` statement.
+The `HAVING` clause is placed directly after your `GROUP BY` statement.
 Let's take a look at this query into the population of subjects in each county.

 ```sql